What you need to know today about the virus outbreak - KEYT | KCOY

 What you need to know today about the virus outbreak

-Distressing images of morgue trucks in New York City, taking away the rising number of dead from the coronavirus, have underscored the latest grim projections for the entire country.
+In the U.S., governors are describing in stark terms the dog-eat-dog global marketplace they must navigate for the protective gear doctors, nurses and other front-line medical workers need as they brace for an expected wave of patients afflicted with severe cases of COVID-19, the disease caused by the virus.

-Experts warned that there could be 100,000 to 240,000 deaths in the U.S. even if social distancing guidelines are maintained.
-America now has more than 4,000 dead from the outbreak.
+U.S. medical experts estimate the death toll from the coronavirus pandemic could reach 240,000 nationwide.
+The question of where to put the bodies is worrying just about everyone as cities, hospitals and private medical groups clamor to secure additional storage.

-Here are some of AP’s top stories Wednesday on the world’s coronavirus pandemic.
+Here are some of AP’s top stories Saturday on the pandemic.
 Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: